Submit An Article to The Smart Runner

 Who You Should Write For

-The audience at The Smart Runner consists of beginner, intermediate and advanced marathon and half marathon runners.
+The audience at The Smart Runner comprises beginner, intermediate and advanced marathon and half marathon runners.

 They are women and men primarily aged between 25 to 46 years and vary in ability and experience from complete novice to those running sometimes dozens of marathons each year.